stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 Frequent scanning is costly.
 Infrequent scanning causes slower convergence (i.e. delay until the DS in the parent is updated).

+Not every zone runs a CDS or CSYNC scanner (today).
+However, for those that do, the problem is actually worse than in the traditional primary to secondary case.
+The reason is that in the original case the primary is able to indicate how frequently changes are to be expected (via the SOA Refresh parameter).
+No equivalent mechanism exist for the new scanning services.

 ## CSYNC Scanners